a3rev/predictive-search/readme.txt

 * Click through to see all search results on a designated page (features endless scroll)
 * Pretty URL for the All Search Results pages.

+= DOCUMENTATION =

+We have published complete and comprehensive Predictive Search documentation.
+[Visit the docs site.](https://docs.a3rev.com/wordpress/predictive-search/)

 = PREDICTIVE SEARCH BOX =